IsaacSchemm/DeviantArtFs/README.md

 ## Known issues

-* The ability to turn off mature content filtering is not yet implemented.
 * The profile_pic field in the user.profile expansion is not supported due to circular type definitions.
 Get it from the full profile object instead.
 * The api_session return object is not supported.